AirVape XS Vape Review: A Cutting-Edge Vaporizer From AirVape

 Vaping with the AirVape XS was one of the more satisfying vaping experiences I’ve ever had.
 The combination and play of all these different factors – the clean, undisrupted vapor path; the air chamber underneath the mouthpiece; the myriad airflow holes – all worked wonderfully together.

 The adjustable temperature setting?
 I feel like I should write a love sonnet dedicated simply to this feature.
-I can’t remember how many times I wished I could set my temperature to an exact setting on a dry herb device and found no respite from my longing.
+I can’t remember how many times I wished I could set my temperature to an exact setting on a weed vapes and found no respite from my longing.
 But here it is, in its full LCD glory.

 I settled on somewhere in the neighborhood of 350F and 375F.
 I find that is ideal for me regarding great flavor and decent, full-bodied clouds.
 I did, out of curiosity, push the device to the max temperature of 428F and found the vapor very hot and the device itself getting a little warm.